ScottLogic/openapi-forge/README.md

  - output generation progress
  - determine the node version requirements for the forge
  - support XML generation
- - support YML open api docs
+ - support grouping of methods via Tags